epam/edp-install/docs/operator-guide/edp-access-model.md

 The Keycloak realm of `edp` has two realm roles with a composite types named `administrator` and `developer`:

 * The `administrator` realm role is designed for users who need administrative access to the tools used in the project.
-This realm role contains two roles: `jenkins-administrators` and `sonar-administrators`.
+This realm role contains the `sonar-administrators` role.
 Users who are assigned the `administrator` realm role will be granted these two roles automatically.

 * The `developer` realm role, on the other hand, is designed for users who need access to the development tools used in the project.
-This realm role also contains two roles: `jenkins-users` and `sonar-developers`.
+This realm role also contains the `sonar-developers` role.
 Users who are assigned the `developer` realm role will be granted these two roles automatically.

 These realm roles have been defined to make it easier to assign groups of rights to users.